 - Visit the Teen/Tween Lounge at Family Point.
 There are a variety of activities including Game Night on Thursday evening of Peace Week from 7-10 pm, a teen LGBTQ+ social on Sunday August 6 from 7-11pm, and a Bardic Circle on Tuesday, August 8 from 7-11pm.

 - Busking – kids with musical or juggling talent often perform for coins from passers-by.
 Do not use the path along Troll Road from the Food Court to the store; busking is no longer allowed there.
 Look for signs saying “This is a Performance Area” which will be posted in various merchant areas.

 Buskers can earn coins from passers-by.
 Photo by Master Augusto Giuseppe da San Donatol.

 Teenagers can sometimes end up spending their time a little aimlessly at Pennsic, often hanging out in groups not doing very much.
 While there’s safety in numbers, especially after dark, you probably want them to find more variety in their activities at Pennsic.
 In addition to encouraging them to continue participating in many of the activities above, parents can point them at additional opportunities not open to younger kids:

-Do some service for your group or the entire War.
-Teens can be waterbearers, retain for their barons and/or royalty, help set up Pennsic venues like Performing Arts, assist at troll, or help staff the University Point, Lost and Found, or Information Point.
+- Do some service for your group or the entire War.
+Teens can retain for their barons and/or royalty, help set up Pennsic venues like Performing Arts, assist at troll, or help staff the University Point, Lost and Found, or Information Point.